Photo Gallery

 Grumman F11F-1 ⁄ F-11A Tiger

 This F11F-1, serial number 141824, served with VF-211 "Flying Checkmates" on the USS Midway and USS Lexington.
-She was assigned to the Blue Angels flight demonstration team from 1967 to 1969, and became one of the two last Tigers to fly when she and fellow ex-Angel 141853 were "un-retired" from the boneyard to test a novel in-flight thrust reverser system in 1974-1975.
+She was assigned to the Blue Angels flight demonstration team from 1967 to 1969, and became one of the two last Tigers to fly when she and fellow ex-Angel 141853 were temporarly un-retired from the boneyard to test a novel Rohr Industries in-flight thrust reverser system in 1974-1975.
+In-flight thrust reversing was adopted as a production feature on the Douglas DC-8-72, the Lockheed C-5B Galaxy, and the Boeing C-17 Globemaster III.

 McDonnell Douglas F-4E Phantom II